12 tips of Christmas

 11. Feeling overwhelmed?
 Movement can help change our environment

-Moving our body burns the stress hormone cortisol, and fills us with feel-good endorphins.
-We could take the dog out, or go outside by ourselves for a while to be somewhere different.
-If we can, it’s good for us to take some time away from the hustle and bustle of the festivities.
-Even reading a new book, doing a puzzle, or volunteering to do the washing up while everyone else settles down in front of the TV can do the trick.
+Moving our body burns off the stress hormone, cortisol, and fills us with feel-good endorphins.
+You could take the dog out, or go outside by yourself for a while to be somewhere different.
+If you can, it’s good to take some time away from the hustle and bustle of the festivities.
+Even thought the days are shorter, getting some fresh air and a bit of daylight can help reduce stress.

 12. Remember: everyone’s Christmas looks different

 No one’s Christmas is perfect, and it’s all over before you know it.
 If you’re feeling low or not looking forward to Christmas, remember this is all temporary.
-We can find something (it doesn’t have to be much), that brings us joy or comfort this festive season, and try to focus on that.
+If you can find something (it doesn’t have to be much), that brings us joy or comfort this festive season, and try to focus on that.

 More support for you this Christmas